Operation Spring: Phase I

-On 25 July, at 03:30, The North Nova Scotia Highlanders attacked Tilly-la-Campagne.
+On 25 July, at 03:30, the North Nova Scotia Highlanders attacked Tilly-la-Campagne.
 Simonds had developed a complex lighting system using searchlights reflected off clouds, allowing the North Novas to see the German positions but this meant that the North Novas were visible to the German defenders.
 By 04:30, a flare was fired by the lead companies, indicating that the objective had been taken.
 Within the next hour, Lieutenant-Colonel Charles Petch began to move reinforcements into the village to assist with "mopping up" the last German defenders.
-To their west, The Royal Hamilton Light Infantry, encountered determined initial opposition, managed to secure Verrières village by 05:30.
-At 07:50, Lieutenant.-Colonel John Rockingham reported to Simonds that his battalion had dug in on the objective.
+To their west, the Royal Hamilton Light Infantry encountered determined initial opposition but managed to secure Verrières village by 05:30.
+At 07:50, Lieutenant-Colonel John Rockingham reported to Simonds that his battalion had dug in on the objective.

 Phase II

-On July 25, the Calgary Highlanders attacked May-sur-Orne and Bourguebus Ridge but found that the assembly area of St Martin was still occupied by German troops.
+On July 25, the Calgary Highlanders attacked May-sur-Orne and Bourguébus Ridge but found that the assembly area of St Martin was still occupied by German troops.
 Two companies of Calgary Highlanders bypassed St Martin and reached the outskirts of May-Sur-Orne.
 Radio contact was lost after that and both companies suffered many casualties.
-Late in the morning, the Calgary Highlanders secured St Martin and then attacked Bourguebus Ridge.
+Late in the morning, the Calgary Highlanders secured St Martin and then attacked Bourguébus Ridge.
 After two costly attacks, the Calgary Highlanders struggled to hold onto May-Sur-Orne.